prem225/prem225/README.md

 - 👋 Hi, I’m @prem225
-- 👀 I’m interested in Software Developer
+- 👀 I’m interested in frontend Developer
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 prem225/prem225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.